marcduiker/building-a-resilient-workflow-with-durable-functions/labs/5_create_activity_function_storage.md

 ### 2. Calling the activity from the orchestration

 Now let's update the `NeoEventProcessingOrchestrator` function to call the activity.
-Make sure that the activity is only called for `ProcessedNeoEvent` objects with a TorinoImpact >= 1.
+Make sure that the activity is only called for `ProcessedNeoEvent` objects with a TorinoImpact of 1 and higher.

 ### 3. Build & run locally with HttpTrigger